user-at-host/dark_scan/README.md

 # dark_scan
 WORK IN PROGRESS

-A port scanner that uses the Tor network to scan target hosts.
+A port scanner that uses the Tor network to scan target hosts.<br>
 Make sure that the Tor service is running and listening on 172.0.0.1:9050.

 Execute as root/sudo.